-Students pursuing the Bachelor of Science degree focus upon meeting additional requirements within the fields of mathematics, sciences, or professional studies without foreign language study.
+Students pursuing the Bachelor of Science degree focus upon meeting additional requirements within the fields of mathematics, sciences, or professional studies without modern or biblical language study.
 The specific degree requirements are found in the description of each major.

 GENERAL EDUCATION PROGRAM